 You might have to go to an Asian grocery store to get all the ingredients but you can also buy at Amazon!

-Some houses don’t have some ingredients but if you make Japanese food often or love Japanese food, it’s worth having mirin, cooking sake, and dashi powder!
+Some of them don’t have the ingredients listed but if you make Japanese food often or love Japanese food, it’s worth having mirin, cooking sake, and dashi powder at home!

 Oyakodon